tetratelabs/proxy-wasm-go-sdk/proxywasm/proxytest/README.md

-##  test framework for proxy-wasm-go-sdk
+##  Test framework for proxy-wasm-go-sdk

 With `proxytest` build tag, you can test your extension with the official command: